Waimea-tcsmtih/level-2-programming-assessment/docs/ideas.md

 The rules are:
 - Players take turns
 - A turn can be either:
-  - Removing a coin from the left square (if there is one), or
+  - Removing a coin by moving it to the far right square
-  - Sliding any coin left
+  - Sliding any coin right
 - Coins can slide any number of empty squares
 - Coins cannot jump on or over another coin